kirgw/kirgw/README.md

 ### 🌟 Featured Projects
 **1. [KG WP User Data Display](https://github.com/kirgw/kgwp-user-data-display)**
 WordPress plugin allows you to display WordPress user data in various formats using shortcodes.
 Various formats: cards, list, table.
-All translatable, editable and can override those inside a theme. | WordPress, PHP, HTML, CSS, JavaScript, jQuery
+All translatable, editable and can override those inside a theme.

 **2. [KG WP User Generation & Import](https://github.com/kirgw/kgwp-user-gen-imp)**
 Easily generate and/or import user data on your WordPress site (testing or migration).
-Started at first as a "sidekick" class separated from KG WP User Data Display plugin, but then developed further. | WordPress, PHP, HTML, CSS, JavaScript, jQuery
+Started at first as a "sidekick" class separated from KG WP User Data Display plugin, but then developed further.

 ---